orderbird/data-engineer-challenge/README.md

 Here comes the challenging part:

-* after successfully inserting the data then a second table holding aggregated total amounts per venue and per date is updated.
+* after successfully inserting the data then a second table holding aggregated total amounts per venue and per date of creation is updated.
 * suppose that the invoice table was huuuuuge.
 Can you think of a non brute-force approach to **efficiently** update that aggregation table?

 If you have any questions regarding these tasks, please just get in touch ( data-tech-challenge@orderbird.com ) so we can clarify.